FWU-DE/fwu-kc-extensions/user-info-provider/README.md

 ```

 ## Configuration based on role

+### Terminologies
+1. Professional role: It is the role which is associated to the person.
+For example, a person who is signing in the system
+can be a teacher, student, principal of the school or admin of the school.
+One person can have multiple roles.
+This role
+which is associated with the person is stored as a user attribute in one of the following keys: rolle, person.kontext.rolle
+and person.kontext.<number>.rolle.
+2. Negate output: Apply a NOT to the check result of roles.
+When this is true, then the condition will evaluate to true
+just if user does NOT have the specified role present in the user attributes.
+When this is false, the condition will evaluate
+to true just if user has the specified role.

+### Overview
-There is now a possibility to hide the person tag in the claim based on the role attribute which the user has.
-If this
+There is now a possibility to hide the person.name tag in the token claim [User Metadata](#Output) based on the role of
-needs to be used please add the professional roles which need to be checked in the mapper and select the negate output
+the user.
+If this needs to be used please add the professional roles which need to be checked in the mapper.
+There is also
-accordingly.
+an option to use negate output feature which will just negate the output after checking the roles.

 <img src="../docs/userinfo/Vidis-role-based-info-mapper.png" width="70%"/>